knative/docs/contributing/REVIEWING.md

+---
-# Reviewing and Merging Pull Requests for Knative
+title: "Reviewing and Merging Knative Pull Requests"
+linkTitle: "Pull Request Guidelines"
+weight: 55
+---

 As a community, we believe in the value of code reviews for all contributions.
 Code reviews increase both the quality and readability of our code base, which